Carl Orff: Personal life

 Carl Orff was very guarded as to his personal life.
 When asked by the theater scholar Carl Niessen to provide a handwritten entry for a collection of autobiographies of German composers of the day, for which some of his colleagues wrote as many as three pages, he sent only: "Carl Orff[,] born 1895 in Munich[,] living there" (Carl Orff[,] geboren 1895 in München[,] lebt daselbst).

 Orff was married four times and had three divorces.
 His first marriage was in 1920 to the singer Alice Solscher (1891–1970).
-Orff's only child, Godela Orff (later Orff-Büchtemann, 1921–2013) was born on 21 February 1921.
+Orff's only child, Godela Orff-Büchtemann (1921–2013) was born on 21 February 1921.
 The couple separated about six months after Godela's birth and were divorced officially in 1927.
 Godela remained with her father when her mother moved to Melbourne to pursue her career around 1930.
 In 1939, Orff married Gertrud Willert (1914–2000), who had been his student and who founded a method of music therapy using the Orff-Schulwerk; they divorced in 1953.
 By 1952, he began a relationship with author Luise Rinser (1911–2002), whom he married in 1954.
 In 1955, they moved from Munich to Dießen am Ammersee.
 Their marriage was troubled and ended in divorce in 1959, by which time Orff was living with the person who would become his next wife.
 Orff's final marriage, which lasted to the end of his life, was with Liselotte Schmitz (1930–2012), who had been his secretary, and who after his death carried on his legacy in her capacity with the Carl-Orff Stiftung.
 They married in Andechs on 10 May 1960.